Financial Crime

 The AML programmes which are currently employed in the financial sector vary, but all have the core elements below:

 • Transaction monitoring refers to the ongoing study of a client’s financial activities.
 It is a critical component in the fight against financial crime and money laundering, since this is how illegal activity will be detected.
 Possible criminal transgressions are reviewed and analysed by AML teams and appropriate responses are decided upon.
-Napier utilises a leading transaction monitoring system based on a big data platform, a no-code rule building and integrated sandbox, and ongoing intelligent analysis.
+Napier AI utilises a leading transaction monitoring system based on a big data platform, a no-code rule building and integrated sandbox, and ongoing intelligent analysis.

 • Suspicious Activity Reports (SARs), also known as Suspicious Transaction Reports (STRs), are a legislative requirement (in the United Kingdom) of most financial institutions, which has been put in place to combat financial crime.
 Flagged financial transactions or suspicious customers must be reported to the regulatory body for investigation.
-Napier offers an STR Builder to help make the process of reporting faster and more efficient.
+Napier AI offers an STR Builder to help make the process of reporting faster and more efficient.

 Contact us for a demo